bart-inho/HeliMax/README.md

 A `Makefile` is simply a list of commands that your computer will run into a terminal.
 Different programs can be launched at the same time, or separately if needed.
 Everything is controlled by few keywords.
 Typing `make run` in the terminal in a gprMax Conda environment will run first `GenerateModels.py`and then will launch gprMax simulation using the input file generated.

 ## Generate models
 The models can be generated using simple NumPy arrays.
-Any kind of geometry can be generated, on few conditions :
+Any kind of geometry can be generated, on few conditions:
 1. The array is composed of integer (not permittivity values)
 2. Every integer correspond to a specific material
 3. All materials are described in a text file (see the file for the structure)